BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_events/bz_ePlayerDieEvent.md

       description: The flag name the owner of the shot had when the shot was fired.
       name: flagKilledWith
     - dataType: int
-      description: (since 2.4.10) The ID of the flag the victim was holding when they died.
+      description: The ID of the flag the victim was holding when they died.
       name: flagHeldWhenKilled
+      since: V2
     - dataType: int
       description: The shot ID that killed the player, if the player was not killed by a shot, the id will be -1.
       name: shotID